Mary’s Meals supports more than 81,000 children every school day in South SudanPublished on

 We have been working in South Sudan since 2008 (formerly Sudan).

 - How many children do we feed in South Sudan?

 We serve school meals to more than 81,000 children in over 120 schools.

 A typical school meal consists of maize or sorghum and beans.

 - Where are we based/where do we operate?

-The Our programme operates in the Lakes, Warrap and, Bahr el Ghazal and Central Equatoria states of South Sudan.
+Our programme operates in the Lakes and Warrap states and in remote areas of the Bahr el Ghazal and Central Equatoria states of South Sudan.